-Statistics show that in the US of America more than 58 million adults are suffering from high blood pressure.
+Statistics show that more than 58 million adults are suffering from high blood pressure in the US of America.
 In 1995, the direct cost of hypertension to the health care system in the US was almost $ 20 billion.
 It is estimated that the national medical cost associated with hypertension account for about $131 billion in annual healthcare expenditure averaged over 12 years from 2003 to 2014.

-The statistics show a steady increase in the number of people suffering from high blood pressure and the cost associated with it.
-Blood pressure is a killer disease, which slowly and gradually affects all body parts, produces various diseases and finally lead to death.
+The statistics show a steady increase in the number of people suffering from high blood pressure and its cost.
+Blood pressure is a killer disease that slowly and gradually affects all body parts, produces various diseases, and finally leads to death.

 Food habits and a healthy diet are considered important for those suffering from mild to moderate hypertension.
 Eliminating salt, oil and junk food from your daily diet plan can play an important role in maintaining a normal life and avoiding BP.
 Knowing a few such foods can be extremely helpful for you.